LeyuChen/Best-Subset-Binary-Prediction/README.md

 Chen, Le-Yu and Lee, Sokbae (November 2017), "Best Subset Binary Prediction".

-This paper is forthcoming at Journal of Econometrics.
-The latest version of the paper can be found in this repository.
+The paper has been published at Journal of Econometrics.
+See https://www.sciencedirect.com/science/article/pii/S0304407618300770.
+The latest working paper version of this work can be found in this repository.

 The matlab function max_score_constr_fn can be used to compute the the best subset maximum score prediction rule via the mixed integer optimization (MIO) approach.
 A warm-start strategy based on refining the input parameter space can be employed to improve the MIO computational performance.
 The matlab function warm_start_max_score implements this warm-start strategy.
 These codes require the matlab version of the Gurobi solver for solving the MIO problems.
 The Gurobi solver is freely available for academic purposes.